PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 18:46:50
+Last updated: 2024-04-02 18:47:23
-Random Quote: There is nothing so useless as doing efficiently that which should not be done at all. - Peter Drucker
+Random Quote: Education is the most powerful weapon which you can use to change the world. - Nelson Mandela